Skip to content

 This rarest Rolls Royce can be seen touring the world in a car museum or at automotive shows.

-It has three cylinders, a 3000 CC engine, compared to the two cylinders with a three-speed transmission gearbox in the previous 10 hp Rolls Royce model.
+It has three cylinders, and a 3000 CC engine, compared to the two cylinders with a three-speed transmission gearbox in the previous 10 hp Rolls Royce model.

 Leave a Reply